databricks/LearningSparkV2/README.md

 You can build all the JAR files for each chapter by running the Python script:
 `python build_jars.py`

+If you are using Databricks to run the code examples, you can import a .dbc file containing all of the notebooks (not the stand-alone apps) from the [notebooks](notebooks) folder.
+To sign up for a free Databricks Community Edition account, go to www.databricks.com/try-databricks.

 ###  Chapter 1
 Instructions for how to build and run examples are in [README.md](chapter1/README.md)
 ###  Chapter 2